L3N76/nuake/README.md

 # Nuake
-A Quake-style terminal panel for Neovim.
+A Quake-style terminal panel for Neovim and Vim >= 8.0.1593.

 ## Installation
 This plugin follows the standard runtime path structure.